MulSKIPS/MulSKIPS/examples/README.md

 ### -- work in progress --

 This folder contains different tutorials and usage examples of MulSKIPS.
-All examples make use of the pymulskips library, which should be in your $PYTHONPATH.
-Otherwise you can make a copy of pymulskips directory in your working directory.

-Make sure you update the mulskips source path within the python scripts in the examples.

 Here is a list of the examples/tutorials: